covcom/388COM/Week_08_Wearables/README.md

     ![](.md_images/wear_module.png)

 3. Give the application a name My Wearables, click Next
 4. Select Always On Wear Activity, click Next until Finish.
-Now you have two mdoules in your project, as follows
+Now you have two modules in your project, as follows

     ![](.md_images/modules.png)